slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### What men value in women

 <!--
 - Young women value themselves based on how much men want to sleep with them, which gives them a false high self valuation.
-If they valued themselves based on how much men wanted to marry them once they got to know them, they'd have a much more accurate estimation of their worth.
+If they valued themselves based on how much men wanted to marry them once they got to know them, they’d have a much more accurate estimation of their worth.
 - Men pick loyal girls over successful ones.
 Girls pick successful men over loyal ones.
 -->